CosmoLike/cocoa/README.md

     $ git clone git@github.com:CosmoLike/cocoa_XXX.git XXX
     $ cd ../

-(*warning*) The Cosmolike Organization always hosts a Cobaya-Cosmolike project named XXX at `git@github.com:CosmoLike/cocoa_XXX.git`.
+(**warning**) The Cosmolike Organization hosts a Cobaya-Cosmolike project named XXX at `git@github.com:CosmoLike/cocoa_XXX.git`.
 The prefix `cocoa_` avoids mixing Cobaya-Cosmolike projects with code meant to be run on the legacy CosmoLike code.
 However, our provided scripts and template yaml files assume the removal of `cocoa_` prefix.
 Indeed, the command `git clone git@github.com:CosmoLike/cocoa_XXX.git XXX` clone the repository *and* remove the prefix `cocoa_`.

 **Step 2 of 4**: activate conda Cocoa environment and the private python environment